Thursday May 31, 2018

 Accessibility Testing is a subset of usability testing which is aimed at ensuring that people with disabilities can access the resources available to all.

-Primarily discussed in the context of website usability testing, the accessibility testing should be designed to test the ease-of-use of the site itself, by persons with disabilities and at the same time, have a rigorous feedback mechanism which can enable changes in design, constant improvements and enhancement of the user experience.
+Primarily discussed in the context of website usability testing, the accessibility testing should be designed to test the ease-of-use of the site itself, by persons with disabilities and at the same time, have a rigorous feedback mechanism which can enable changes in design, constant improvements, and enhancement of the user experience.

-In this article, we will discuss in detail about the accessibility testing and the scope of its implementation in various future projects.
+In this article, we will discuss in detail about accessibility testing and the scope of its implementation in various future projects.

-Broadly, the testing is designed to aid people with speech, vision, motor and cognitive difficulties as well as the elderly who may also find themselves at a disadvantage.
-Assistive technology such as speech recognition, screen reader, screen magnification and special keyboards go a long way in enabling the use of software products by all.
+Broadly, the testing is designed to aid people with speech, vision, motor, and cognitive difficulties as well as the elderly who may also find themselves at a disadvantage.
+Assistive technology such as speech recognition, screen reader, screen magnification, and special keyboards go a long way in enabling the use of software products by all.

 While it is required that these tools be built into products, just like all other aspects of usability are repeatedly tested to ensure the user has the best experience, it becomes imperative that accessibility testing is made part of the routine testing cycle.
 It will ensure that these aids are built-in efficiently and continue to provide an enhanced experience, irrespective of the user.

-While Automated testing assists at a coding level, in identifying repeated issues which need to be fixed and facilitates effective maintenance, manual testing tackles it by prioritising the user, allowing us to understand challenges from the user perspective and resolving it based on user insight and not merely at a code level.
+While Automated testing assists at a coding level, in identifying repeated issues which need to be fixed and facilitates effective maintenance, manual testing tackles it by prioritizing the user, allowing us to understand challenges from the user perspective and resolving it based on user insight and not merely at a code level.

 While these external requirements need to be determined and worked towards, this should only set the floor regarding the overall efficiency of the product.